How Much Do Instagram Influencers Make? $5K to $500K in 2026

 - We track 8,694 channels matched to this niche in our database, with 32 priced creators.

-- T3 mid-tier creators earning $1,200-$5,000 per Reel anchor most working full-time creator income.
+- Mid-tier creators (50K to 250K followers) earning $1,200-$5,000 per Reel anchor most working full-time creator income.

-Instagram creator income looks simple from the outside and gets complex inside.
 Most creators earn 70 to 80 percent of their income from brand sponsorships; the rest comes from affiliate, platform monetization, and side products.
-We track 8,694 channels matched to this niche in our database, and the working creators all run multi-stream income.

 Key takeaways